Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/typescript-optional-chaining-interim-method.md

 description: Proposed interim solutions for using optional chaining-like syntax in TypeScript before the feature was officially added to the language.
 ---

 ECMAScript has an optional chaining proposal on the way (see [TC39 on GitHub](https://tc39.github.io/proposal-optional-chaining/)).
 It uses `?.` to chain together an expression in a way that forgives a breaking chain.
-For example, `myObj.items[0].data` can fail if `myObj` is null, or undefined, or doesn’t have an items member, or there are no entries in the items collection, or the first item doesn’t have a member named data!
+For example, `myObj.items[0].data` can fail if `myObj` is null, or undefined, or doesn't have an items member, or there are no entries in the items collection, or the first item doesn't have a member named data!
 This will be adopted into TypeScript as soon as the syntax is agreed – but what do you do in the meantime when you want to use optional chaining in TypeScript?

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/05/optional-chaining.jpg" alt="A broken chain with rusty links"}
 :::

 ## Optional chaining magic ˀ

-This isn’t really magic and it doesn’t have to be called `ˀ`.
+This isn't really magic and it doesn't have to be called `ˀ`.
 This is just a function with a name that hints at a question mark with a valid ASCII character (the glottal stop).
-Let’s look at two functions that can solve the temporary lack of optional chaining.
+Let's look at two functions that can solve the temporary lack of optional chaining.

-The object we’re dealing with is shown below, followed by two functions that can be used to chain.
+The object we're dealing with is shown below, followed by two functions that can be used to chain.

 ```typescript
 interface MyObj {